Jan has struggled since turning 60. She decided to make a tree change and move inland but has since lost contact with many of her friends.

-Sadly, this happens to so many over 60s all over Australia.
+Sadly, this happens to so many over the 60s all over Australia.
 But, isolation and loneliness don’t need to be themes in your life.
-Starts at 60 is a community and we’re all searching to reach out and make new friends.
+Starts at 60 is a community, and we’re all searching to reach out and make new friends.
 So why don’t you?

 When we heard about Jan’s troubles, we wanted to see how you, our loyal Starts at 60 community, meet new people to give Jan and so many others out there ideas on how to find new social networks and support groups.

-We called out on our Facebook page and the response was wonderful.
-So, we’ve put together a list of the places where Starts at 60s are meeting new people, so hopefully more of you can do the same…
+We called out on our Facebook page, and the response was wonderful.
+So, we’ve put together a list of the places where Starts at the 60s are meeting new people, so hopefully, more of you can do the same…

 Retirement resorts and over 50s villages seem a popular place to start a new life and meet some wonderful people.